infactory-io/infactory-ts/README.md

 ### Handling Streaming Responses

-Some API endpoints like `executeQueryProgram` can return streaming responses.
+Some API endpoints can return streaming responses.
 The SDK provides enhanced utilities to handle these responses, including event-based streaming:

 ```typescript
 import {